kenatiod/MUT/Understanding Machine Understanding.md

 **"The pace of progress in artificial intelligence (I'm not referring to narrow AI) is incredibly fast.
 Unless you have direct exposure to groups like Deepmind, you have no idea how fast — it is growing at a pace close to exponential.
 The risk of something seriously dangerous happening is in the five-year time frame.
 10 years at most." ~ Elon Musk**

-Alice, Bob, and Claude have been working diligently on assembling the framework of benchmarks and tests for the Multifaceted Understanding Test Tool (MUTT).
+Alice, Bob, and Claude have been working diligently on assembling the framework of benchmarks and tests for the Multifaceted Understanding Test Tool.
 However, as they near the completion of this critical phase, they find themselves grappling with the weighty implications of their work.

 { Insert portrait of worried Alice }